 Even though the world talks about AI, ML, blockchain, optimization and digitalization, the timber industry doesn’t seem to keep the pace – old traditions, enough profitable business and availability of the supply seem to be the reasons why there is an urge for real changes.
 But, clearly the situation is changing, as there is expected growth in demand for timber and new technologies are born every day, disrupting the traditional industries.
-Hereby we talk why AI is a good replacement for manual measurements.
+In this post, we argue why AI is a good replacement for manual measurements.

 Photo-optical timber measurement, which is based on AI and machine-learning technology, enables the detection of the contour area of a log under the bark based on at least 2000 points.
 Timbeter converts this area to a symmetrical circle and based on this process, the average diameter is calculated.
 The process is designed to measure the log surface area as accurately as possible by converting the irregular shape of the contour area into a perfectly circular image.